coder/coder-jetbrains-toolbox/README.md

 - `lastDeploymentURL` the last Coder deployment URL that Coder Toolbox successfully authenticated to.

-- `workspaceCreatePath` specifies the dashboard page’s relative path (to `lastDeploymentURL`) or full URL where users can create new workspaces.
+- `workspaceCreateUrl` specifies the dashboard page full URL where users can create new workspaces.
   Helpful for customers that have their own in-house dashboards.
-Defaults to `/templates` if missing.
+Defaults to the Coder deployment templates page.

 ### TLS settings